Canopy walk at Kakum National Park, Ghana

 Email: mcharles@berkeley.edu

-melissa believes in love, the power of the people and the necessity of commUNITY in order to engage in the r/evolutionary practice to move us all towards liberation. as an educator, this looks like carrying on the tradition of Pan-Afrikanism and Black Studies through her work. she served as the instructor for cal’s afro floor course for over 6 years. she also co-founded and collaborates with a team of Afrikan educators and caretakers to run a full-time K-8 liberation school in oak park, sacramento called Malcolm X Academy for Afrikan Education (@916mxa). the school is modeled after the Black Panther Party’s Oakland Community School and draws from a robust lineage of decolonial, liberatory and militant education pedagogies.
+melissa believes in the power of the people and the necessity of commUNITY in order to engage in a r/evolutionary practice to move us all towards liberation. as an educator, this looks like carrying on the tradition of Pan-Afrikanism and Black Studies through her work as a Black Studies lecturer and as a Co-founder the the Minister of Education for a full-time K-8 community liberation school called Malcolm X Academy for Afrikan Education (@916mxa). the school is grounded in the militant and liberatory pedagogies of various r/evolutionary education projects.

-melissa finds inspiration from Assata Olubgbala Shakur’s, R/evolution is Love and attempts to move accordingly. you can learn a bit more about her teaching philosophy at @agapemvmt
+overall, melissa’s work finds grounding and inspiration from the poem, R/evolution is Love. you can learn a bit more about her teaching philosophy and find more of her work at @agapemvmt